oli-moreau/fedora-config/README.md

 ![Screenshot from 2023-02-05 09-20-33](https://user-images.githubusercontent.com/123499791/216827652-e8097f26-ff16-4323-8a44-d91ca67a57c3.png)

 ## Limitations
-- At this time, only Fedora 38 Beta Workstation is supported
+- At this time, only Fedora 38 Workstation is supported
 - GNOME extensions have not yet been added to the automation process

 ## Theme